Kendal - Sedbergh - Arnside drive

 Distance: 36.8 miles

 Coordinates: N 54.19400, W 2.75384

 Lakeland Wildlife Oasis is a small zoo adjacent to (but well hidden from) the main A6 road.
 Although it only covers a small area there are plenty of animals and exhibits on show.
-Outside the highlight is probably the snow leopards who sometimes like to sit on top of the perspex walkway.
-Other animals outside include meerkats, lemurs and monkeys.
+Outside, the highlight is probably the wonderful snow leopards, who sometimes like to sit on top of the perspex walkway.
+Other animals outside include meerkats, lemurs and snowy owls.
 There are a surprising amount of things to see and do inside which is good for wet weather.
 The lushly planted tropical hall includes bats hanging above your head, insects, birds, amphibians and reptiles.
 You can get very close to some species and for an additional fee there are various ‘animal experiences’ available if you want to get even closer.
 Admission fee applies.
 Cafe, picnic facilities, toilets and parking included.
 Open daily all year.